codevence/fair-wizard-guide/docs/applications/admin-center/audit-log/index.rst

 Audit log is a feature that allows admins to track everything that is happening in the FAIR Wizard.

+Users need the :ref:`Use Audit Log<roles>` role permission to view the Audit Log.

 ..
 NOTE::

     For now, audit log is available for Admin Center, Analytics and Integration Hub.
 Data Management Planner will be added in the future updates.